 It’s a big selection but a handful of items stood out, being personal favourites, including a white gold Richard Lange Pour le Merite by A. Lange & Söhne and an impressive Cartier Mystery Clock.

-Another value proposition, but one that’s much more well known, is the Patek Philippe ref.
+One value proposition is the Patek Philippe ref.
 3970EP chronograph with perpetual calendar, here in platinum with a black dial featuring baton indices.

 The ref.
 3970 was preceded by a watch that is sought after and exceptionally valuable, the ref.
 2499, and succeeded by another desirable watch that is pricey but not quite as valuable, the ref.
 5970.
 But the ref.
 3970 itself is less costly, and relative to its cousins, strong value for money.